jdubzanon/StockWidget/README.md

 * Interactive user interface built with ImGui

 ## Prerequisites for building from source

-To use this program you have to sign up for an api offered on the rapidapi.com marketplace.
+* To use this program you have to sign up for an api offered on the rapidapi.com marketplace.
-This is the link to the api that i have built on.
+The link below is the API the program is built on.
+The API comes with a free tier, although, I do recommend the $10 tier.
+The free tier only comes with 500 calls per month.

-I do not make any money off this api, It is just the api i chose to build on. https://rapidapi.com/3b-data-3b-data-default/api/yahoo-finance-real-time1
+* Note: I do not make any money off this api, It is just the api i chose to build on. https://rapidapi.com/3b-data-3b-data-default/api/yahoo-finance-real-time1